 Apprentice’s presence in a company and at the university

 In the first semester, apprentices begin their training with a three-week computer refresher course.
-Students attend classes at the University for the first three days of the week, after which they spend two days working in their host companies.
+Thereafter, students attend classes at the University for the first three days of the week, after which they spend two days working in their host companies.

 In the second semester, students spend three days in their host company, followed by two days of class at the University.
 Companies can thus offer students longer and, therefore, more experience-rich assignments than those acquired during a conventional internship.
 This training is beneficial for students, the host company, and University.